Mortgage Penalty Calculator

-There is an option to pay extra on your mortgage in order to pay off faster, and our mortgage calculator with extra payments will help you get to know all about it.
+There is an option to pay extra on your mortgage in order to pay it off faster, and our mortgage calculator with extra payments will help you get to know all about it.

 How to avoid or reduce mortgage loan prepayment penalty, discharge fees, and registration fees

 The simplest way to avoid the prepayment penalty is to find a mortgage lender who doesn't charge a penalty.
-In doing that you will cut out many fees that are usually attached to the prepayment penalty.
+In doing that, you will cut out many fees that are usually attached to the prepayment penalty.
 Some lenders offer ways to avoid prepayment charges.
 However, when shopping for mortgage deals, some ways to place yourself in a good position in case you decide to prepay in the future are:

 If you must take a loan with a prepayment penalty, find out:

 If it's a soft or hard prepay – favor a soft prepayment penalty;